Ehsanzia/EzElectronic/README.md

-# LTspice-Tutorial
+# EzElectronic
-In this repository I share my simulation files with LTspice.
+In this repository I share my experience about Electronic in an easy and effective way.